 Can Stress Cause Shoulder Pain?

 Learning how to achieve balance in our lives can be a tricky thing to master.
 When you’re expected to run the household, manage social activities, and carry a full load at work it can leave you with strong feelings of stress and anxiety.
-We live in a world where we’re expected to be “on” all the time but the added levels of stress, day after day, can have adverse effects on the body, ultimately leading to neck and shoulder pain, among other things.
+We live in a world where we’re expected to be “on” all the time but the added levels of stress, day after day, can have adverse effects on the body, ultimately leading to muscle tension in our neck and shoulders, among other things.

 It’s natural to experience small moments of stress throughout your day, but the problems start to occur when you experience stress on a consistent basis.
 This might be chronic physical stress from standing all day or performing repetitive motions on the job for long periods of time.
 Or, stress can stem from emotional difficulties like a relationship, financial, or health concerns.
 When stress is present on a regular basis it begins to show in the form of aches, pains, and irritated nerves.
-So how does this response to life’s daily challenges end up causing chronic pain in your shoulders and neck?
+So how does this response to life’s daily challenges end up causing tension in neck and shoulders.

 When we experience high levels of anxiety or stress, our body’s natural reaction is to tense up.
-When this happens consistently over a long period of time it can lead to muscle tension, which can cause stiffness, aching, and pain in your neck and shoulders.
-Stress-related pain in this region is typically the result of emotional or mental anxiety which can directly affect the muscles and nerves that run through your shoulders, neck, and spine.
+When this happens consistently over a long period of time, it can lead to muscle tension, which can cause stiffness, tightness, aching, and pain in your neck and shoulders.
+Stress-related pain in this region is typically the result of emotional or mental anxiety, which can directly affect the muscles and nerves that run through your shoulders, neck, and spine.

-Aside from stress, other issues that lead to sore shoulders are overuse, poor posture, long periods of sitting, incorrect or poor sleeping positions, and of course, injuries.
+Aside from psychological and emotional stress, other issues that lead to feeling the physical symptoms of sore shoulders are overuse, poor posture, long periods of sitting, incorrect or poor sleeping positions, and of course, cases of injury.

 Why is my shoulder hurting for no reason?

-If you’re experiencing shoulder pain but you can’t recall doing anything to trigger it, and you aren’t feeling regular bouts of stress, there may be something internally irritating the shoulder that you’re not aware of.
+Wondering to yourself, “why does my neck and shoulder hurt?”
+If you’re experiencing shoulder pain, but you can’t recall doing anything to trigger a nerve, and you aren’t feeling regular bouts of stress, there may be something internally irritating the shoulder that you’re not aware of.
 Common conditions include: